-For the majority of people, a romantic relationship is meant to be exclusive.
-When a partner is addicted to drugs or alcohol, it can feel as though there is infidelity at work.
-The following are some of the warning signs that addiction has become an unwelcome third party in your relationship.
+For most people, a romantic relationship is meant to be exclusive.
+When a partner is addicted to drugs or alcohol, it can feel like there is infidelity at work.
+The following are warning signs that addiction has become an unwelcome third party in your relationship.

 Here’s how drug addiction affects relationships in a negative way.

 It is normal for couples to experience periods of not agreeing.
 Depending on the type of relationship style that each partner has learned and tends to practice, these disagreements can easily turn into occasional arguments.
-When a partner is in the midst of drug addiction, however, arguments can become a daily norm.
-As you may have guessed, the nature of the argument will center around one partner’s insistence on using, and everything that goes along with that.
-The standard arguments over who is going to walk the dog or what to eat for dinner will seem highly preferable to the type of arguments that go on during addiction.
+However, arguments can become a daily norm When a partner has a drug addiction.
+As you may have guessed, the nature of the argument will center around one partner’s insistence on using and everything that goes along with that.
+The standard arguments over who will walk the dog or what to eat for dinner will seem highly preferable to the arguments that go on during addiction.

-One tactic that is used to avoid irreconcilable arguments is deception.
-A partner who does not want to give up the drug-seeking and addictive behavior may simply begin to lie about it.
-Depending on the mindset and energy levels of the partner who is being lied to, it may just end up being easier to accept the deceptive answers as truth.
-A partner who is on the brunt end of the lies doesn’t have very many options when it comes to handling the situation.
-A partner can continue to argue, can leave, or can just decide to sweep it all under the rug.
+One tactic used to avoid irreconcilable arguments is deception.
+A partner who does not want to give up the drug-seeking and addictive behavior may begin to lie about it.
+Depending on the mindset and energy levels of the partner being lied to, it may be easier to accept the deceptive answers as truth.
+A partner on the brunt end of the lies doesn’t have many options for handling the situation.
+A partner can continue to argue, can leave, or can decide to sweep it all under the rug.

 Part of sweeping it under the rug often involves beginning to make excuses for the addicted partner.
-People in a relationship with someone who is addicted may find themselves having to create some deception of their own.
-Family members are told that the absent spouse is at home suffering from a cold, or are told that the addicted partner’s frequent time away from home is due to work.
-Employers are told that the time off from a job is due to stomach problems, rather than due to staying up all night with worry or fighting.
-The deception that is used by an addicted partner can easily seep into the life of the other.
+People in a relationship with someone addicted may have to create some deception.
+Family members are told that the absent spouse is at home suffering from a cold or that the addicted partner’s frequent time away from home is due to work.
+Employers are told that the time off from a job is due to stomach problems rather than staying up all night with worry or fighting.
+The deception used by an addicted partner can easily seep into the life of the other.

 Loss of Intimacy

 While all of the focus is on the substance, there is very little energy left over for nurturing the relationship.
-Over time, the high that is produced by a substance will rob a person of the ability to experience pleasure without it.
+Over time, the high produced by a substance will rob a person of the ability to experience pleasure without it.
 This can result in an addicted person feeling the need to get high or drunk before even engaging with their partner.
-Not only does the fact that a partner is using make it difficult for the non-using person to be psychologically present during intimacy, the mental and physical characteristics of the substances, themselves, can make intimacy impossible or undesirable for the addict.
+Not only does the fact that a partner is using make it difficult for the non-using person to be psychologically present during intimacy, but the mental and physical characteristics of the substances themselves can also make intimacy impossible or undesirable for the addict.

 Temptation to Use

-It may seem odd that the non-using partner may be tempted to join in with the substance-abusing mate, but the answer to why that happens often lies with the above description of the loss of intimacy.
+It may seem odd that the non-using partner may be tempted to join in with the substance-abusing mate, but the answer to why that happens often lies in the above description of the loss of intimacy.
 It is no fun watching the love of your life go down a road alone, leaving you behind to deal with the real world.
-Partners may be tempted to take the plunge into the temporary reprieve of denial.
+Partners may be tempted to plunge into the reprieve of denial.
 They may even be encouraged to do so by the addicted partner.
 As the old saying goes, misery loves company.
-Once both partners have succumbed to the demon of addiction, destruction of anything good that remains is virtually assured.
+Once both partners succumb to the demon of addiction, the destruction of anything good remains is virtually assured.

 Last, and certainly not least on this list is the role that domestic violence plays in an addictive relationship.
-As far too many people are aware, drugs and alcohol have a way of turning a peaceful person into a brawler, a patient person into a hothead, and a kind person into a sociopath.
-Explosive tempers and lack of empathy can quickly progress from verbal altercations to punches and kicks.
+As far too many people know, drugs and alcohol can turn a peaceful person into a brawler, a patient person into a hothead, and a kind person into a sociopath.
+Explosive tempers and a lack of empathy can quickly progress from verbal altercations to punches and kicks.
 While some partners will see this type of behavior as a clear sign that it is time to make an exit from the relationship, others will be too deep into it to remember to practice self-preservation.

-The nature of what fuels these types of interactions in relationships with substance abuse and addictions is called co-dependency.
+What fuels these types of interactions in relationships with substance abuse and addictions is codependency.
 With codependency, the identity of one partner is too closely intertwined with the identity of the other.
-The sober partner may begin to see the situation of addiction as a necessary and normal part of the relationship.
-He or she will slowly accept the idea that the experience is normal for a couple to endure, and will minimize the negative effects of the addiction on the relationship.
+The sober partner may begin to see the addiction situation as a necessary and normal part of the relationship.
+They will slowly accept the idea that the experience is normal for a couple to endure and will minimize the negative effects of the addiction on the relationship.
 Self-sacrifice becomes a central theme for the non-addicted partner, and the persona of a martyr is eventually adopted.

 Substance Abuse Treatment

 The obvious answer to improving the relationship is to remove the main culprit.
-If a partner’s drug or alcohol use is resulting in any of the experiences above, it can technically be qualified as a disorder.
+If a partner’s drug or alcohol use results in any of the experiences above, it can technically qualify as a disorder.
 Due to the prevalence of substance use disorders, many effective forms of treatment have evolved over the past decades.
 A person desiring to escape the trap of addiction can receive services such as medical detox, inpatient treatment, and outpatient support.

-It is sometimes the case that an addicted partner is somehow unaware of the destruction that the substance use is bringing to the relationship.
-Having a third party involved as a mediator for discussion can be useful in getting all points heard and acknowledge.
+It is sometimes the case that an addicted partner is unaware of the destruction the substance use brings to the relationship.
+Having a third party as a mediator for discussion can be useful in getting all points heard and acknowledged.
 A couple’s therapist can assist in helping foster the empathy and understanding needed to make the relationship work.

 The above forms of treatment require the buy-in of the partner who is addicted.
 Unfortunately, this buy-in is not always a reality.
-In cases where the addicted person is not ready to give up the behavior, it is recommended that the sober partner seek some therapy of his or her own.
-Participating in individual therapy can provide better coping skills for managing life, and can provide insight into what perpetuates the issue.
+In cases where the addicted person is not ready to give up the behavior, it is recommended that the sober partner seek some therapy.
+Participating in individual therapy can provide better coping skills for managing life and can provide insight into what perpetuates the issue.